Epigenetics of autoimmune disorders: Sjogren's syndrome

-Sjorgen's syndrome is a dermatological autoimmune disorder that attacks lacrimal and salivary glands causing a decrease in the secretion of tears and saliva.
+Sjorgen's syndrome is a dermatological autoimmune disorder that targets exocrine glands and attacks lacrimal and salivary glands causing a decrease in the secretion of tears and saliva.
 This results in inflammation, dry eyes, and dry mouth.
 Patients with this condition experience a buildup of white blood cells in the salivary glands known as lymphocytic infiltrate.
+The first confirmed case of Sjogren's syndrome was reported in 1892.
 Current research is largely focused on the innate immune system's role in the pathogenesis of this diseases.
 In Sjorgen's patients, miRNA-146a is upregulated in PBMCs and is associated with the pathogenesis of this disease. miRNA-146a plays an important role in regulating the immune system by providing negative feedback to toll-like receptor (TLR) signaling which is used to engage the innate immune response.
 When miRNA-146a is upregulated, this negative feedback to TLR signaling decreases leading to inflammation and a heightened immune response that can damage healthy cells such as those in the lacrimal and salivary gland. miRNA-150 and miRNA-149 are also upregulated in the salivary glands and lymphocytes of those with Sjorgen's.
 These miRNAs are targeted to mRNAs that play an important role in immune function and regulating pro-inflammatory cytokine levels.
 The overexpression of these miRNAs thus leads to a heightened and dysregulated immune response.
 Epigenetic alterations to the genes of CD4+ T-cell in the immune system are also observed in this condition.
 Specifically, research has linked hypomethylation of CD70, a T-cell costimulatory gene, to the development of Sjogren's syndrome.
 Decreased expression of the FOXP3 gene, which leads to DNA hypermethylation, is also observed in these CD4+ T-cells.
 This causes CpG hypermethylation leading to the downregulation of many cells that are essential for keeping the immune system in check.